 Use a filing system for your vendors.
 I have worked with both a file folder system and a paperless system.
 If you use files for your business receipts simplify what you can.
 For instance, if you keep track of meals purchased for your business name a file something simple like Meals or Restaurants.
 If you scan and save receipts, back up all files.

 4. Find a CPA or Tax Adviser

 It is important that you have someone review your books quarterly or semiannually.
 An adviser can answer questions about your bookkeeping and help correct any mistakes.
 A CPA or tax adviser can assist with any changes that need to be made before end-of-year taxes.
 The CPA or tax adviser will be familiar with your business and your books.
-Review and editing completed all year ensures a quick and painless end-of-year tax filing.
+Review and editing ensures a quick and painless end-of-year tax filing.

 5. Federal, State, and Additional Tax Money

-Another bookkeeping tip is to work with your CPA or tax adviser in budgeting aside money that will be paid to Federal and state taxes.
+Another bookkeeping tip is to work with your CPA or tax adviser in budgeting aside money that will be paid to federal and state taxes.
 For those businesses that need to pay a regular gross receipt tax or service fee be certain to separate these funds, so you pay them on time.
 Your adviser will assist you in estimated federal taxes and other areas you may need help in.
 If your state requires a gross receipt tax or an additional fee be certain to add this percentage into your prices or charge enough to deduct the amount from your sales amount.
 Remember, you want to make a profit.

 6. Budget and Manage Expenses

 Use your bookkeeping to manage expenses and future needs.
 A budget will help find out where monies are being spent.
 In addition, future expenses can be budgeted in so that money is set aside.
 A budget also encourages you to make cut backs where you discover you are spending more money than needed.
 A business usually has typical expenses like a water service or uniform service, so it’s looking into cutting back on expenses your business doesn’t need.